KirilBourakov/Folding-RHS-scripts-and-info/README.md

 ### Download

 Do not use the controller on the folding website, it uses python2 and does not work with mint.
-I have left a zip file with the python3 version on the head computer (RHS4).
-It can also be found [here](https://github.com/cdberkstresser/fah-control).
+I have left a zip file with the python3 version on the head computer (RHS4). ~~It can also be found [here](https://github.com/cdberkstresser/fah-control).~~ The script in the link does not seem to work.
+Try the file left on the head computer first.
+Further, all folding machines have this folder so you can get it off there.
+You can find the file path for the folder by reversing the steps in **Autorun**.

 ### Autorun